 Summer Couscous Salad

-Yikes!
-It has been a while since my last recipe post.
 Even though this salad is most certainly not the most creative recipe I’ve ever made, it was extremely tasty, healthy, and exactly the type of food I crave in the middle of the summer.
-It can be put together in about 20 minutes or less and doesn’t require any standing over the stove, which is probably the last thing most of us feel like doing with all these crazy heat waves we’ve been experiencing.

-In fact, this salad was put together simply by staring into my fridge and seeing what types of ingredients I could throw together.
-After “cooking” couscous several times in culinary school, I’ve concluded it is probably the easiest grain to put together in a time crunch.
+After “cooking” couscous several times in culinary school, I’ve concluded it is probably the easiest quasi-grain to cook in a time crunch.

 My inspiration started with a large bunch of fresh mint leaves I had picked up at the farmer’s market that weekend.
-And a craving for a Greek/Mediterranean inspired dish…
+And a craving for a Greek or Mediterranean inspired dish.

 Feta was the next logical addition and while you could most certainly use mozzarella or another type of cheese (or omit it altogether), it adds a great salty element and really pulls the dish together.
 I used whole wheat couscous to make it a bit healthier and heartier.